nleguillarme/snr_tools_and_methods/README.md

 ### Preprocessing

-Corpora pre-processing methods were collected in a single jupyter notebook for ease-of-use.
+Corpora pre-processing operations were collected in a single jupyter notebook for ease-of-use.

 ### Train/test/dev split